Saulo-Fonseca/NetRevealer/README.md

 # NetRevealer
-Graphical tool to analyze the traffic in your network

 NetRevealer is a multi-platform graphical tool to analyze the traffic in your network.
 It reads the interface cards in your computer and draw an icon for each host / device sending or receiving packets.
 The map shows